mattbelsky/APIs-Microservices/README.md

 ## File Metadata Microservice
 Allows the user to upload a file and returns the file's name and size in bytes.
 [Specifications here.](https://purple-paladin.glitch.me/)

 The root page containing the input form can be accessed from the endpoints "/" or "/home".
-The value of "PATH" in FileService.java should be replaced with the path to the directory where you wish to upload files.
+Add "uploaddirectory=" followed by the directory to which you wish to upload files in an application.properties file.

 ## Tech Stack
 * Java 8